-Athletic Fee: A non-refundable athletic fee of \$26 per credit hour fee for graduate students is used to support the University's program in intercollegiate and intramural athletics.
+Athletic Fee: A non-refundable athletic fee of \$29 per credit hour fee for graduate students is used to support the University's program in intercollegiate and intramural athletics.

-Auxiliary Facilities Fee: An auxiliary facilities fee of \$18 per credit hour for graduate students is assessed for construction expenses of the auxiliary facilities.
+Auxiliary Facilities Fee: An auxiliary facilities fee of \$24 per credit hour for graduate students is assessed for construction expenses of the auxiliary facilities.

-Student Union Operating Fee: A Student Union operating fee of \$12 per credit hour for graduate students is charged for operating expenses of the Lane Center.
+Student Union Operating Fee: Graduate students are charged a student union operating fee of \$13 per credit hour for operating expenses of the Lane University Center.

-Transportation Fee: A Transportation fee of \$10 per semester for full-time students and \$1 per credit hour for part-time students is charged, allowing students to ride Allegany Transit Authority buses by showing a student ID.
+Transportation Fee: \$1 per credit hour is charged for graduate students, allowing students to ride Allegany Transit Authority buses by showing a student ID.